bbatton/Basic_Epoch_Build/README.md

 * I found a bug in my admin tools or I have a tool suggestion
   * All bugs report and tool suggestions should go to Noxsicarius in his admin tools dayz epoch forum topic under modders corner
 * There are features I want in the next release
-  * Go to my topic in the dayz epoch forum or post it as an issue.
+  * Go to my topic in the dayz epoch forum under off topic or post it as an issue.
 * I want to help make the UEP better
   * Copy my repo and make a pull request when you have completed a feature